Jeshibu/Playnite-wiki/Humble-Store-troubleshooting.md

 ### Download of DRM free games

-Support for download and install of DRM free games will be most probably available in Playnite 8.
+Support for download and install of DRM free games is currently not supported.